SamiiShabuse/SE320_Homework1/TestingApproachWriteUp.md

 I also added two not ofund boundary cases where the search element was smaller than the smallest element and larger than the largest element in the array.

-Finally, to show the binary search works for different comparable T types, I added a test for a string array, that it is generic neough to work with non-numeric.
+Finally, to show the binary search works for different comparable T types, I added a test for a string array, that it is generic enough to work with non-numeric.

 Also following the instructions didn't include any tests for unsorted arrays, since the behaviors for those are not explicitly specificed and not required to be tested for closed box testing.